Weimax Wines & Spirits

 For years Mount Eden's wine displayed more elegance and grace, not to mention intensity and concentration than most California Chardonnays.
 The wines also tend to age most wonderfully, thanks to the backbone of good acidity.

-The 2005 Estate Bottled Chardonnay is the winery's current release.
+The 2017 Estate Bottled Chardonnay is the winery's current release.
 It's got the typical, almost spicy tone we often find in Mount Eden Chardonnay.
 Think of a brown spice like cloves or cardamom.
 For the fruit, imagine a tart, crisp apple with a streak of tangy lemon zest down the middle.
 Add some smoky notes and a touch of vanilla along with a whiff of toasted hazelnuts and you are in the neighborhood.
-The 2005 is wonderful, deep and complex...Sold out, though.
+The 2017 is wonderful, deep and complex...and still developing.

 Also, don't confuse Mount Eden Vineyards with Napa's "Villa Mt.
 Eden."
 The latter was a lovely estate in Oakville and today is owned by the Stimson Lane, a subsidiary of U.S. Tobacco ("skoal, brother!").
 The legal entanglement over the names being so close ruled that Mount Eden must always be spelled as "m-o-u-n-t," while the other property must always abbreviate the Mt. in Villa Mt.
 Eden.
 Please don't break this code and print it as "Mt.
 Eden" or "Villa Mount Eden" or you'll be flogged.